jtdizzle/HomeWork02/README.md

 # HomeWork02-07-31-2021
-First homework assignment- code refractor
+First homework assignment- code refractor:
 The first homework assingment that was given.

 The criteria is as follows: